Dr. Tam Nguyen

-By the end of year 2001, he arrived in Belgium where he had a further study in Theology, at the Faculty of Theology, Catholic University of Louvain (K.U Leuven).
-Here he obtained a double degree: Master of Theology and Sacrae Theologiae Licentiatum, both with distinction of Magna Cum Laude in 2003.
+Tam arrived in Belgium by the end of the year 2001, where he had his further studies in Theology at the Faculty of Theology, Catholic University of Louvain (K.U Leuven).
+At KUL, he studied systematic theology and obtained a double degree: Master of Theology and Sacrae Theologiae Licentiatum, both with distinction of Magna Cum Laude in 2003.

-From 2003 he has done a lot of researches in Fundamental Theology, Theology of Religions, and Inter-religious Dialogue.
-On the other hand, he has also studied different languages which are needed for his theological research as well as his pastoral works.
+From 2003, beside some pastoral works, Tam was interested and invested earnestly in Fundamental Theology, Theology of Religions, and Inter-religious Dialogue.
+On the other hand, he also studied different languages which are needed for his theological research as well as his pastoral works.
 Besides Vietnamese (his mother tongue), he can speak English, French, Italian, German and Spanish.
 He also has a basic knowledge of Dutch and Chinese.